The Acorn Culture in the Iberian Peninsula

 A plantation of cork oaks (Quercus suber) after the harvest

-Around the beginning of the XVIII century, when cork started to be used to cover wine bottles, demand for cork increased dramatically.
+Around the beginning of the XVIII century, when cork started to be used to cover wine bottles, the demand for cork increased dramatically.
 Until then, Portugal was exporting cork from oaks that grew naturally.
-They started planting cork oaks solely for harvesting, in order to meet the new cork demand.
+However, the Portuguese started planting cork oaks solely for harvesting, in order to meet the new cork demand.

 Iberian Typical Acorn Products